“Grow Your Own”: vertical Urban Farming in Amsterdam

 - LivePanel Outdoor

 The most creative ideas and concepts rise out of the most uncertain of times.
-Teun and Yildiz from KAYATREE Permaculture have teamed up with the city of Eginstill to set up a “City Pocket Farm”, demonstrating just how easy it can be to grow your own food, even in the city.
+Teun and Yildiz from KAYATREE Permaculture have teamed up with the city of Eginstill to set up a “City Pocket Farm”, demonstrating just how easy it can be to grow your own food, even in the city with vertical urban farming.
 This is an inspirational exemplar project for Mobilane.

 Teun and Yildiz want to show others how you can “Grow Your Own” anywhere – even in the most urban of environments.
 Limited space should not stop you becoming self-sufficient – you should take a fresh look at your options.
 With a little creativity, you can grow something in even the most challenging spot!